haren2312/kubernetes-course/_exercises/09-security_fundamentals/02-create_users_alice_bob.md

 ## Conclusion

 Congratulations!
 You’ve successfully created users Alice and Bob in your Kubernetes environment by generating private keys and CSRs.
 This process is crucial for managing user authentication in Kubernetes.
 Keep exploring and practicing, as understanding user management will take your skills to the next level! 🚀

-## Lecture Description

-In this lecture, we create users in Kubernetes by generating private keys and certificate signing requests for two users, Alice and Bob.
-Through a hands-on approach, we explore the necessary commands and configurations needed to authenticate users, thereby enhancing practical understanding and skills in Kubernetes user management.